hardwarelayer/tientn-jboard-game/README.md

     [Done] 26.
 Add territory build for my AI, AI can upgrade it's territory's production by building factory and static unit ...

     [Done] 27.
-Add jCoin to PUs exchange and reverse
+Add jCoin to PUs exchange and reverse for human territory management

+    [Done] 28.
+AI can balance buying with forced items: air, warships, transport, land units

+    29. On mouse over territory information on the right panel (owner, units)

 ------------------